-Keep the love in your relationship – why your loved one isn’t the right person for you (to teach you how to ski)
+Keep the love in your relationship – why your loved one isn’t the right person (to teach you how to ski)

 You can picture the scene.
 Your partner is a ski enthusiast and wants you to be as excited about skiing as they are so they can book you into their annual pilgrimage to the alps with their friends without feeling guilty.
 You acquiesce, start to get genuinely excited and go about buying the necessary base layers, ski gloves, jacket, goggles etc. Perhaps you go to a local snowdome or dry slope to give it a go before you hit the real snow.